PatrickCoakley23/Angels_Breath/README.md

 ### Webhooks

-i tested webhooks by checking if they were received on their server.
+I tested webhooks by checking if they were received on their server.
 I removed the form.submit(); from the stripe_elements.js in order to replicate the instance of a user entering their card details, then clicking the complete order button, and then a user unknowingly or knowingly redirecting away before the form can be submitted and the user redirected to the checkout success page. what would happen in this situation without webhooks would be the consumer would pay for the order but Angel Share wouldn't recieve the order on their side to activate the subscription and deliver the whiskey.